Kong/terraform-provider-konnect/docs/resources/api_product.md

 - `description` (String) The description of the API product.
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
+- `public_labels` (Map of String) Public labels store information about an entity that can be used for filtering a list of objects.

+Public labels are intended to store **PUBLIC** metadata.

+Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".